 New to the world of microlearning?
 Check out our post explaining it here.

 Ready to start creating on mobile?
-Check out Thinkific mobile here!
+Check out Thinkific’s mobile app builder here!